pdgetrf/ArktosEdge/design/530_design.md

 ### Edge Cluster

 These solutions have the control plane including apiserver, controllers and scheduler in the edge sites.
-The existing solutions includes:
+Examples of such solutions include:

 - [Kubefed](https://github.com/kubernetes-sigs/kubefed)
 - [Karmada](https://github.com/karmada-io/karmada)